 Finish with a Strong Recommendation

 Many cases don’t have single right answers.
 So if you fail to arrive at what seems like an open-and-shut conclusion, don’t let uncertainty infect your conclusion.
-You’ve arrived at one possible solution among many, and whatever that solution is, your job now is to convince the “client” (i.e. your interviewer) that you believe in that solution completely.
+You’ve arrived at one possible solution among many, and whatever that solution is, your job now is to convince the “client” (i.e., your interviewer) that you believe that solution adequately answers the question at hand.

 - Case Interview Frameworks: Ultimate Guide